0xdefaceme/whitepaper/README.md

 Hence as the stolen ETH is essentially taken out of circulation, we conclude the situation to be a negative-sum game.
 It is at this point that we introduce 0xdeface.
-0xdeface or EIP-XXXX is a standard to settle vulnerable smart contracts fairly in favor of users and developers.
+0xdeface or ERC-XXXX is a standard to settle vulnerable smart contracts fairly in favor of users and developers.
 Auditors confidentially submit disclosures to 0xdeface.
 Contract operators review disclosures.
 Do auditor and contract operator agree that a critical vulnerability has been found, then a